Adhiraj10/Basic-Discord-Bot/README.md

-Just a basic Discord Bot.
+Just a basic Discord Bot made using discord.py for fun.
-Feel Free to use my code and spice it up by adding your code to make something even more amazing.